 Chicago has a multitude of seasonal ice skating rinks that pop up around the city during its winter months offering fun and enjoyment to both locals and visitors alike.

 Most rinks are open mid-November through March, weather permitting.

-Skates are available for rent, or guests are welcome to bring their own.
+Skate rentals are available, or guests are welcome to bring their own.

-Here’s a list of Downtown Chicago’s ice skating rinks:
+Here’s a list of the best places to go ice skating in Chicago:

 - McCormick Tribune Ice Rink (Classic outdoor ice skating rink; located in Millennium Park with The Bean sculpture right in the background.)

 - Maggie Daley Ice Skating Ribbon (A curvy ice-skating path that is twice the length of a lap around a traditional skating rink; located in Millenium Park near Maggie Daley Park.)

 - Light Up the Lake at Navy Pier (Indoor ice skating rink located at Navy Pier that is typically only open from the end of November through January 2nd.)

 - Winterland at Gallagher Way (Classic outdoor ice skating rink located at Wrigley Field that offers skating, curling, and ice bumper cars; typically only open from the end of November through the end of February.)